In addition to certificate programs, we also offer the following joint degree programs to help you shape your law

 - JD/Master of Social Work

 A current student interested in pursuing a joint degree program should set a meeting with the law school's Acting Dean of Students right away but in no case later than the beginning of the second year of law school.

-Future law students should meet with Law School Director of Admissions Alicia Miles if interested in joint programs.
-To do so, please schedule a Calendly Admitted Student Sidebar appointment with her.
+Future law students should email our admissions director if interested in joint programs.
+To do so, please send them an email.

 The joint program in law and business administration allows you to take advantage of the real-world need for a combination of business and law to complete a JD and MBA in a shorter period of time than would be required if the degrees were taken consecutively without the joint program.